Michaeladze/react-generator-cmd/README.md

 ## Config

+Create a `g.json` file in the root folder.

 `root` - The root folder where files are created

 `structure` - the structure of your folders in the project.
 You can add dynamic names by using `:` prefix.
 When generator detects the dynamic name, it will ask to create new folder inside it or select the existing one.